 Born here in Miami on February 25, 1953, Addis is a sculptor who carries the weight of familial abuse, drug addiction, and living on hot and merciless streets for most of his adult life.
 His works are small, mostly figures: dragons, horses, human and humanoid heads and faces, rhinoceroses.

-At once ghoulish yet familiar, and naive yet disconcerting, they sporadically adorn the surroundings along Scotty’s wayward paths through the city, themselves only evident by the abundance of his work.
-Part decoration, part internal protrusion, they can be found in various states of [dis]repair, and at a glance, in the context of dense public spaces at odds with the natural environment one can scarcely differentiate between them and the milieu of furtive territorial daubs, cultural callouses, and subtropical urban detritus that they consist of.
+At once ghoulish yet familiar, and naive yet disconcerting, they sporadically adorn the surroundings along Scotty’s wayward paths throughout the city.
+Part decoration, part internal protrusion, they can be found in various states of [dis]repair.

 Horsehead in progress.

 Addis crafts using a mix of soap, ash and other materials - mushrooms for mustaches, thorns for teeth, and fish gills for eyelids – affixed to wire mesh frames.
 His figurations have an uncomplicated elegance and straightforward focus on form that recalls the ancients, but this belies their fierce rawness and exalted feverishness.
 They’re totems that signal a mind ravaged by the violence of others, circumstance, and the impulse to self-destruct.
 New scars from old wounds.
 Portals and mirrors.